- Garden / Landscaping / Patio — 226

 - Window coverings & upgrade cornices

-On the contrary, you can choose a design like the Erskine Park, which is designed to fit a very narrow space and offers street frontage.
+On the contrary, you can choose a design that is designed to fit a very narrow space and offers street frontage.
 Additionally, it has:

 - Brick and vinyl cladding exterior